asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

           - 'subscribe:auth_revocations'
 ```

-Above example shows an `sendAuthRevoke` operation from AsyncAPI document that explains what operations client app can perform with existing notification service.
-In case there would be a server with separate server security, operation must satisfy it as well.
+The previous example, featuring the `sendAuthRevoke` operation in an AsyncAPI document, demonstrates the capabilities of a client application with an existing notification service.
+If a server has its own security requirements, this operation must also comply with those.

 ## `securitySchemes` section

-To reuse security schemes between operations, place them in `components.securitySchemes` and reference through `$ref` keyword in your operation:
+To reuse security schemes between operations, place them in `components.securitySchemes` and reference them via the `$ref` keyword in your operation:

 ```yaml
 operations: